vaskot1986/excel-insight-analyzer/README.md

    python main.py --analyze <path_to_excel_file> --output <output_excel_file>
    ```
    This command analyzes the specified Excel file and saves the column information to the output file.
+   The output file contains the columns "first col" where the user need to write manually the first column header of each sheet.
+This way on the next step the script can identify where to start looking for the headers.
+Column "ignore" if set to "YES" will ignore the whole row.
+Use it to ignore complete sheets.

 2. **Processing Excel Files from a Directory**
    ```bash
    python main.py --path <directory_path> --output <output_excel_file>
    ```
    This command processes all Excel files in the specified directory and saves the aggregated column information to the output file.
+   There are 3 columns that can be manually filled and that are focused in helping the person that will use this document later.
+   The colum DataType needs to be manually set, use the example columns to find out the data type.
+The colum rename can be used to define a rename for a specific column.
+The column observations can inlcude observations such as format, type of object, etc.

 ## Requirements
 - pandas